Sententiaregum/Sententiaregum/README.md

 ## License

-This project is under GPL license.
-The whole license file can be seen [here](https://github.com/Sententiaregum/Sententiaregum/tree/master/LCIENSE)
+This project is under the GPL license.
+The whole license file can be found [here](https://github.com/Sententiaregum/Sententiaregum/tree/master/LCIENSE)